KorfLab/ftx/README.md

 Unlike GFF, KGF does not explicitly specify gene features.
 A gene is defined by its collection of transcripts and its position can be inferred from the extent of those transcripts.
-The gene name is embedded in each transcript as the parent _folder_.
+The gene name is embedded in each transcript as their parent _folder_.
+This is both simple and intuitive.

-The location is specified as `chr:begin-end` because this format is used in genome browsers.
-It's convenient to be able to copy-paste the chromosome coordinate token into genome browsers.
+lost
+individual scores
+indifiviual sources